Information for Chalmers students

 - Keep a distance from others, both indoors and out.
 When you are close to other people you do not live with, keep more than one arm's length. (at least 1.5 metres)

 - "Hang out with your gang".
 Only hang out with people you normally meet, people you live with or a few friends and relatives outside the household.

 - Only come to campus for your scheduled activities.
 Conduct other studies from home.

 - Use the visors provided for educational activities when required.

 - Wash your hands often with soap and warm water for at least 20 seconds.
 You can find more hygiene advice here.

-- Avoid using public transport especially during rush hour.
+- Avoid using public transport especially during rush hour, when face masks are recommended.
 When you must: Keep your distance from others on buses, trains, trams and other public transport.
 For longer journeys: Choose options where you can book a seat.
 Read more on journeys within Sweden here.

 - Avoid visiting elderly relatives.
 People over 70 are most at risk of becoming seriously ill from Covid-19.